How To Do Wheel Pose Without Hurting Your Back

 Don’t be discouraged if you don't go into the pose as deeply as usual the first few times you try this.
-Ultimately, the simple tip of belting the arms and legs in wheel will facilitate a much more powerful pose.
+Ultimately, the simple tip of belting the arms and legs in wheel will facilitate a much more powerful and safe pose.

 Ready to learn how to fight inflammation and address autoimmune disease through the power of food?
 Join our 5-Day Inflammation Video Summit with mindbodygreen’s top doctors.